Computational Modelling Group

 Complete this online contact form to contact Ben.

 He went on to join the Institute for Complex Systems Simulation (ICSS) and spent 2 semesters learning about modelling systems effectively, using supercomputers and statistics.
-Building on this knowledge, Ben started research for his PhD focussing on the use of Operational Simulations during the design process of Aerospace products.
-This research is done in collaboration with the DECODE project aiming at improving the design process of aerospace products.
+Building on this knowledge, Benjamin started research for his PhD focusing on the use of Operational Simulations during the very early design stages of Aerospace products.
+He developed a framework and software prototype that allows including operational information into the design process right from the start of a project in a systematic and simple way.

 Working with...